lululolily/lululolily/README.md

 My name is Tengku Puteri Emilia binti Tengku Nazaruddin Shah, a final year Software Engineering student in University of Malaya.
 Nice to meet you!
 My GitHub is currently full of repositories that I've worked on throughout all the courses that I took for 3 years I have been here.

 ## About Me
 🔭 I’m currently working on my final year project mobile application for flight crew personal assistant system called FlyPal, I worked on this project with my partner and we use M.E.R.N stack, React Native frameworks and Expo Go for application establishment.
-We haven't yet deployed the application since it's still currently in development.
+We have already deployed the application using Expo Build and have completed our Viva assessments.

 🌱 I’m currently learning on how to work for my final year project using React Native frameworks and I usually learnt through multiple resources, either from repositories that I found on Github or YouTube or Overstackflow, sometimes I would use A.I as my helping tool if I couldn't figure out how to do it.